vasilakisfil/Introspected-REST/README.md

 However, we feel that this is the perfect case for hosting an API's discovery for available capabilities using reactive negotiation.
-We could keep the `/*` for "ping" or "no-op" type of method as the RFC notes and have the root `/` for listing all API's capabilities through MicroTypes for all resources.
+We could keep the `/*` for "ping" or "no-op" type of method as the RFC notes and have the root `/` for listing all API's capabilities through MicroTypes for all resources, as [IATEOAS]() denotes.

 Now that we know how to fetch the MicroTypes that the server offers, we need to find an appropriate representation for it.
-One option is to employ a common JSON format for describing each MicroType, its url for introspection along with the expected Media Type its introspection representation uses.
+One option is to employ a common JSON format for describing each MicroType, its URL for introspection along with the expected Media Type the response in the specified URL uses.
 For instance if we would like to introspect resource `/api/users/1` of an API we would get the following information by sending an `OPTIONS` request to the resource's url.